 - iii.
 The site is allocated for such a use within the District Plan, Site Allocations DPD or Neighbourhood Plan, or the site is located within or contiguous to the Built-Up Area Boundary, as defined on the Policies Map; - iv.
 The site is accessible by foot or public transport to local shops, services, community facilities and the wider public transport network; - v.
-The planning application is accompanied by a Travel Plan which sets out how the proposal would seek to limit the need to travel and how if offers a genuine choice of transport modes for residents, staff and visitors;
+The planning application is accompanied by a Travel Plan which sets out how the proposal would seek to limit the need to travel and how if offers a genuine choice of transport modes for residents, staff and visitors; - vi.
+Where the site is outside the Built-Up Area Boundary, the scale of the development respects the setting, form and character of the settlement and surrounding landscape.

-Extensions to Older Person's Accommodation and Specialist Housing
+Extensions to Housing for Older People and Specialist Housing